fumitoh/modelx/doc/source/updates.rst

 ..
 Latest Updates Begin

+* *2 December 2018:*
+  :doc:`spyder` page is added.
+A plugin image is added in the landing page.

+* *2 December 2018:*
+  spyder-modelx v0.0.6 is released.
+  See :ref:`Release Notes <release-mxplugin-v0.0.6>`
+  for details.

+* *2 December 2018:*
+  modelx v0.0.17 is released.
+See :ref:`Release Notes <release-v0.0.17>`
+  for details.

 * *27 October 2018:*
   The *Overview* page of this site is updated and merged into the landing page.